tota-dart/tota-website/pages/docs/configuration.md

 You can modify these settings with a `.env` (dotenv) file placed in the project directory.

-It's recommended that you do not check-in your `.env` file into your git repository.
+⚠️ Don't check-in your `.env` file into your git repository.

 <br>